FAQs about Services

 Where do sessions take place?

-Services are conducted at LIH’s clinic space, on the Mobile Music Therapy Studio, in clients’ homes/place of residence, as well as at other facilities in the community.
+Services are conducted at LIHMT’s clinic space, on the Mobile Music Therapy Studio, in clients’ homes/place of residence, as well as virtually and at other facilities in the community.

 The following items are taken into account when determining which location is best: